michaelfester/docs/docs/reference/account/plans-and-pricing.md

 ### Business Plan

 The Business plan is for businesses or organizations that require advanced features and support.
-Here are some of the features you can expect from the Pro plan:
+Here are some of the features you can expect from the Business plan:

 - Unlimited public and private apps
 - 25 editors